puhundrik/reactnd-project-myreads-starter/README.md

 This is the project for Udacity Frontend Nanodegree Course.

-MyReads is a simple app that allows users to track and categorize books they have read, are currently reading, or want to read.
+MyReads is a simple app that allows users to track and categorize books they have read, are currently reading or want to read.

 ## REQUIREMENTS